'It'd be my honor:' The Rock says after poll shows 46% of adults support a presidential run

-(WNCN) — “The most electrifying man in sports entertainment” could be the next man in the White House.
-Who knows?
+(WNCN) – Could “the most electrifying man in sports entertainment” be the next man in the White House?

-Johnson posted the results on Instagram, saying, “it’d be my honor to serve you, the people.”
+Johnson posted the results on Instagram, saying “if it ever happens it’d be my honor to serve you, the people.”

 “I don’t think our Founding Fathers EVER envisioned a six-four, bald, tattooed, half-Black, half-Samoan, tequila drinking, pick up truck driving, fanny pack wearing guy joining their club – but if it ever happens it’d be my honor to serve you, the people,” the caption reads in its entirety.